-When I attended NRF 2019 in January, I was almost startled to hear the giggling and verbal backtracking every time the word “omnichannel” was mentioned.
-Every speaker had to caveat their statement with how they hated the word or acknowledge how big of a buzzword it has become over the years.
-Go ahead and search “omnichannel is dead” and see how many hits come back.
-It’s a thing.
+Not even five years ago, I was startled to hear giggling and verbal backtracking anytime someone mentioned the word “omnichannel” at the annual NRF conference.
+Every speaker, at the time, had to had to caveat their statement with how they hated the word or acknowledge how big of a buzzword it had become.
+You could even search “omnichannel is dead” online and see thousands of hits.

-So why are we still talking about omnichannel if it’s going to be spoken about in hushed terms?
-Well for one, “unified commerce” doesn’t really roll off the tongue as well, and ‘unicommerce’ just sounds weird.
-More importantly though, regardless of what we call it, there are still plenty of retailers who have yet to move away from siloed channels towards an ‘omnichannel’ or ‘unified commerce’ approach.
-We keep talking about it because it is not easy, making the first step daunting for those yet to take what will most certainly become a mandatory journey for survival in the retail marketplace.
+So why were folks still talking about omnichannel if it was going to be spoken about in hushed terms?
+Well for one, “unified commerce” didn’t really roll off the tongue as well, and ‘unicommerce’ just sounds weird.
+More importantly though, regardless of what it’s called, there are still plenty of retailers who have yet to move away from siloed channels toward an ‘omnichannel’ or ‘unified commerce’ approach.
+We keep talking about it because it isn’t easy, making the first step daunting for those yet to take what will most certainly become a mandatory journey for survival in today’s retail marketplace.

 For retailers who are behind the omnichannel curve, there are likely technical challenges to achieving what the ultimate goal is – opening up inventory across the network to customers, regardless of where or how they are shopping.
 Real-time inventory is not widely accessible throughout these organizations and legacy systems are not equipped to handle the sophisticated routing necessary to make “ship from anywhere” an executable, cost-effective concept.
 This forces a key decision – to implement modern systems capable of handling the decision making while maintaining the in-house control of the process, or to partner with a third-party who can handle it for you.
 Either strategy can work for an organization, but both are significant investments with pros and cons that need to be measured appropriately.